KislyKamil/Sensor-Player/README.md

 # sensorplayer

-Music player, with sensors navigation
+Music player, with UI and sensors (accelerometer) navigation.

+# Stack

+Dart with Flutter framework.